joaogardenberg-projects/node-react-boilerplate/README.md

   | ----------------------- | -------- | ----- |
   | initial@user<b></b>.com | initial  | true  |

-- Also has the option for signing in/up with [Google](https://developers.google.com/identity/protocols/OAuth2), [Facebook](https://developers.facebook.com/docs/facebook-login/web/) and [Instagram](https://www.instagram.com/developer/authentication/) (all managed by [Passport](http://www.passportjs.org/)).
+- Also has the option for signing in/up with [Google](https://developers.google.com/identity/protocols/OAuth2) and [Facebook](https://developers.facebook.com/docs/facebook-login/web/) (all managed by [Passport](http://www.passportjs.org/)).

 - Has middlewares for requiring user login and/or being an admin.